Check out my custom vibration dampener

 Roger Federer has hit more than 10,000 aces in his career.

 Typically, a player will hit an ace on their first serve, where the speed of the ball tends to be greater than a second serve.
-An ace often occurs when a player serves up the middle or out wide because it’s harder for the receiving player to get their racquet on the ball.

-Tall players tend to hit more aces than short players because they have more clearance over the net, which helps increase their margin of error when hitting big flat serves.
+Tall players tend to hit more aces than short players because they have more clearance over the net, which helps increase their margin of error when hitting big, flat serves.

-Is an ace a winner in tennis?
+Is an ace a winner?

 Yes, an ace is a winner because the opposing player does not touch the ball with their racquet.

-How many points is an ace in tennis?
+How many points is an ace?

 An ace wins the serving player a single point.

-How do you get an ace in tennis?
+How do you get an ace?

 As the serving player in a game, you get an ace when you successfully hit a serve in the service box, and your opponent does not touch the ball with their racquet.